suneelpatel/Statistics-for-Data-Science-using-Python/README.md

                     The formula is: P(A|B) = P(A) P(B|A)P(B)

-          Which tells us:	 	how often A happens given that B happens, written P(A|B), When we know:	 	how often B happens given that A happens, written P(B|A) and how likely A is on its own, written P(A) and how likely B is on its own, written P(B)
+          Which tells us:     how often A happens given that B happens, written P(A|B), When we know:       how often B happens given that A happens, written P(B|A), and how likely A is on its own, written P(A), and how likely B is on its own, written P(B)

 #### Bayes Theorem Rule: